SeaQL/otter-sql/src/cargo_docs.md

-**OtterSql** is an embedded SQL executor made for use in tests.
+**OtterSQL** is an embedded SQL executor made for use in tests.

-See [the **README**](https://github.com/SeaQL/otter-sql#readme) for more details.
+See [README](https://github.com/SeaQL/otter-sql#readme) for more details.

-This crate documentation describes the external API of OtterSql.
+This crate documentation describes the external API of OtterSQL.
 See above if you only want to use the CLI.

 ## Use as a library